Wyndham Hotels & Resorts: Wyndham Hotel Group (2006–2018)

 As a division of Wyndham Worldwide, Wyndham Hotel Group was composed of more than 9,000 hotels under 21 brands, located in over 75 countries, competing in brand markets ranging from economy to upscale.
 It had more than 40,000 employees around the world.
 Lodging management services were provided to upscale properties through Wyndham Hotel Management.

 In 2008, Wyndham purchased U.S. Franchise Systems, owner of the Microtel and Hawthorn Suites brands, from Global Hyatt Corporation for $150 million.
 Wyndham bought the Wisconsin-based Exel Inn chain in 2008 and converted all 22 of its properties to Wyndham brands.
+As of 2008, Wyndham Destinations' franchisees have formed an independent association called Owners 8 Association to present their concerns and grievances to Wyndham Destinations.
+The association has argued that individual franchisees have currently limited role in Wyndham's decision making.
+Wyndham Hotel Group's Former CEO Eric A. Danziger, in an interview in 2009 with Asian Indian Hotel Owners magazine, emphasized that Wyndham maintains cordial relationships with franchisees.
+He also stated that each of Wyndham's brands maintains an advisory board of individual property owners.

 In 2010, Wyndham acquired the TRYP hotel brand from Sol Meliá Hotels & Resorts of Spain.
 The brand, subsequently renamed Tryp by Wyndham, was positioned as a "select-service, midmarket" brand representing approximately 13,000 rooms and caters to business and leisure travelers in cosmopolitan cities including Madrid, Barcelona, Paris, Lisbon, New York, Frankfurt, Montevideo, Buenos Aires, São Paulo, Istanbul, etc.